datamade/usaddress/README.md

 Report issues in the [issue tracker](https://github.com/datamade/usaddress/issues)

 If an address was parsed incorrectly, please let us know!
-If possible, please send over a few real-world examples of similar address patterns, along with some info about the source of the data - this will help us train the parser and improve its performance.
+You can either [open an issue](https://github.com/datamade/usaddress/issues/new) or (if you're adventurous) [add new training data to improve the parser's model.](https://github.com/datamade/usaddress/blob/master/training/README.md) When possible, please send over a few real-world examples of similar address patterns, along with some info about the source of the data - this will help us train the parser and improve its performance.

 If something in the library is not behaving intuitively, it is a bug, and should be reported.